nishi2803/Amazon_price_tracker/README.md

 # amazon-price-tracker
 This repo contains code of a simple amazon-price-tracker extension and server.
-Users can add products to track relative to their price .
-When price of a tracked item goes below the threshold value set by user a notification is sent to user.
+It keeps track of amazon product user want to purchase at a particular price, when price drops to a specified price it notifies the user.
+It helps users to save time as they don't need to manually open the amazon.in and check drop in price every day.

 ### Installation :
 * Download the package and run the following command in server directory to install all the dependencies: